 Jillian Lucas, Modern Guild; Brianna McMeekin, University of Pittsburgh

-Learn how to develop a job search course specifically designed for individuals on the Autism Spectrum.
-Receive an outline which details suggested assessments, activities, and experiences which help participants overcome areas of challenge and make the most of their strengths!
+How can counselors support their clients on the Autism Spectrum with daunting tasks such as interviewing and networking?
+Learn how to develop a job search course specifically designed for individuals on the Spectrum.
+Includes an outline detailing suggested assessments, activities, and experiences to help participants overcome areas of challenge and make the most of their strengths!

 Janine Rowe, Rochester Institute of Technology